Coloring Delaunay-Edges and their Generalizations: Coloring all -subsets of geometric hypergraphs

 For a point $\mathbf{p} \in \mathbb{R}^d$ we denote by $(\mathbf{p})_i$ the $i$th coordinate of $\mathbf{p}$.
 An \emph{axis-parallel} $d$-dimensional (closed) halfspace is a halfspace of the form $\{\mathbf{p} \mid (\mathbf{p})_i \leq \beta\}$ or $\{\mathbf{p} \mid (\mathbf{p})_i \geq \beta\}$ for some $1 \leq i \leq d$ and a number $\beta$.
 A $d$-dimensional \emph{box} is the intersection of $d$-dimensional axis-parallel halfspaces.
 Theorem \ref{thm:region} follows from the next result.

-\begin{theorem} For every integer $t\ge 2$ and positive integers $d,k$ there exists an integer $m=m(t,k,d) \le k^{2^{d-1}}+t-1$ with the following property: the $t$-tuples of every finite point set $S$ in the $d$-dimensional space can be $k$-colored such that every axis-parallel box that contains at least $m_k$ points contains $t$-tuples of points colored with each of the $k$ colors. \end{theorem}
+\begin{theorem} For every integer $t\ge 2$ and positive integers $d,k$ there exists an integer $m=m(k,t,d) \le k^{2^{d-1}}+t-1$ with the following property: the $t$-subsets of every finite point set $S$ in the $d$-dimensional space can be $k$-colored such that every axis-parallel box that contains at least $m$ points contains $t$-subsets of points colored with each of the $k$ colors. \end{theorem}

 Before proving Theorem \ref{thm:box} we show how Theorem~\ref{thm:box} implies Theorem \ref{thm:region}.